jhpyle/docassemble/_docs/questions.md

 more information, see [`event`], [`url_action()`], [`process_action()`], [`action_menu_item()`], and [`menu_items`].

+# <a name="action buttons"></a>Include additional buttons on the screen

+In many [`question`]s, the only button the user can click is "Continue."
+You can set a variable using a [`buttons`] specifier with a `field`.
+You can also use a [`buttons`](#buttons) screen that does not set a variable.
+You can also use [`question back button`] to move the "Back" button to the buttons area, or [`question help button`] to move the interview help button to the buttons area.

+If you want to include additional button choices on a screen, you can use `action buttons`.
+When the user clicks a button it will run an [action] in the interview.

+{% include side-by-side.html demo="action-buttons" %}

+For each button, the required items are `action` and `label`.
+You can optionally include `color` to indicate the Bootstrap color of the button (`primary`, `secondary`, `success`, `danger`, `warning`, `info`, `light`, `link`, or `dark`).
+The default color is `primary`.
+You can also optionally include `icon` to indicate a Font Awesome icon name to include in the button.
+If your `action` requires arguments, you can indicate the arguments using `arguments`.
+You can use [Mako] templating in any of these elements.

+If you want to define the buttons programmatically, you can set `action buttons` to a dictionary where the only item is `code`.

+{% include side-by-side.html demo="action-buttons-code" %}

+When you use `code` to define the `action buttons`, you need to provide a [Python] expression that evaluates to a list of dictionaries, where each dictionary has the items `action` and `label` at a minimum.

+By default, the buttons indicated by `action buttons` will be placed after the "Continue" button or any other buttons specified in the `question`, and before the [`question help button`] (if present).
+If you want a button to appear before the standard buttons of the `question`, set `placement` to `before`.

+{% include side-by-side.html demo="action-buttons-before" %}

+If you set the `action` of an button to a web URL (beginning with `http://`, `https://`, `/`, or `?`) or a [JavaScript] URL (beginning with `javascript:`), then the button will act like a hyperlink with the value of the `action` as the `href`.

+{% include side-by-side.html demo="action-buttons-http" %}

 # <a name="screen parts"></a>Customizing screen parts

 When the user looks at a screen in an interview, there are many